-was born in London and grew up in the Lake District and in Montreal.
-She was educated at Lady Margaret Hall, Oxford.
-Downstairs, her first play written while she was still at university, was first staged in 1958 and won an award at the Sunday Times National Union of Students Drama Festival.
-Caryl Churchill’s plays include: Owners, Traps, Light Shining in Buckinghamshire, Cloud 9, Top Girls, Fen, Serious Money, Ice Cream, Mad Forest, The Skriker, Blue Heart, This is a Chair, Far Away, A Number, Drunk Enough To Say I Love You?, Seven Jewish Children, Love & Information, Here We Go, and Escaped Alone.
-Music theatre includes Lives of the Great Poisoners and Hotel, both with Orlando Gough.
-Caryl has also written for radio and television.
+CARYL CHURCHILL was born on September 3, 1938 in London and was educated at Lady Margaret Hall, Oxford.
+Downstairs, her first play written while she was still at University, was first staged in 1958 and won an award at the Sunday Times National Union of Students Drama Festival.
+Churchill’s plays include: Owners, Traps, Light Shining in Buckinghamshire, Cloud 9, Top Girls, Fen, Serious Money, Ice Cream, Mad Forest, The Skriker, Blue Heart, This is a Chair, Far Away, A Number, Drunk Enough To Say I Love You?, Seven Jewish Children, Love & Information, Here We Go, and Escaped Alone.
+Churchill has also written for radio and television.

 Bio as of 1/2023